ProPrak01/zed-SnowFox-theme/README.md

 - **Variables**: `#FFF176` *(Light Yellow)*
 - **Constants and Types**: `#B39DDB` *(Soft Purple)*

+## Download

+Available in the zed extension store

 ## Contributing

 Contributions are welcome!
 If you have suggestions or find any issues, please open an [issue](https://github.com/ProPrak01/zed-SnowFox-theme/issues) or submit a pull request.